There are several strategies that you can adopt to promote a lean approach to governance. These strategies include:

 - Empowered teams.
 Teams should have both the authority and responsibility to fulfill their mission.
 Agile teams should be allowed to be self organizing, the implication being that the team itself determines who will do what work (the team doesn’t have a manager telling them what to do).
 Related to that the team should own their process, which is the agile way of saying that the team is allowed to determine how it will work together and as the team learns it will evolve the process that it follows – of course the team will be guided and constrained by your organization’s governance strategy.

 - Enterprise awareness.
-One of the principles of the Disciplined Agile (DA) framework is that you should work in an enterprise aware manner.
+One of the principles of the Disciplined Agile (DA) toolkit is that you should work in an enterprise aware manner.
 It is based on the observation that your team is only one of many teams, so therefore you need to consider the bigger picture when you’re working and do what is best for your organization, not just what is convenient for you.
 Promoting enterprise awareness throughout your organization is a fundamental enabler of lean governance.

 - High-level roadmaps.
 High-level technology and business roadmaps, produced by your Enterprise Architecture and Product Management efforts respectively, will provide important guidance to your teams.
 These roadmaps capture the vision as to where your organization is heading, helping teams to understand what the overall vision is, to focus on what is important to your organization, and to help guide and constrain their decisions.

 - Collaborative enterprise IT professionals.
-The DA framework includes several process blades, including Enterprise Architecture, Reuse Engineering, Data Management, and others that address enterprise level concerns.
+The DA toolkit includes several process blades, including Enterprise Architecture, Reuse Engineering, Data Management, and others that address enterprise level concerns.
 The people performing these activities should work closely with their customers, the delivery teams and stakeholders, in a collaborative and evolutionary manner.
 This promotes better governance for two reasons.
 First, by getting the vision, knowledge, and skills of the enterprise professionals into the hands of their customers it increases the chance that they work in a manner that is consistent to the needs of your organization.
 Second, the enterprise professionals want to get feedback from their customers and learn more about what their customers need from them.
 This enables them to be more effective at serving the enterprise and guiding their customers.

 - Enterprise IT knowledge in teams.
 Although roadmaps and enterprise IT professionals collaborating with development teams help, it is far more effective to have people with enterprise knowledge embedded within the development teams.
 This is why we promote the idea that Architecture Owners (AOs) should not only work closely with the enterprise architects but should preferably be a member of the EA team.
 Similarly, Product Owners (POs) should either work closely with the product management team or preferably be a member of that team.
 And it’s possible to do better than that – if team members are truly enterprise aware and are continuous learners, then it is reasonable to expect them to pick up enterprise knowledge over time.
 The more knowledgeable people are about their organization and its goals the less supervision/governance they will need.